sykoivisto/webpack/README.md

 ## Description

 This is a basic setup for webpack.
-Although it is not my first time using Webpack, this is my first time formally learning it- digging deep and understanding the official documentation, as well as the guide from [The Odin Project](https://www.theodinproject.com/).
+Although it is not my first time using Webpack or ES6 modules, this is my first time formally learning to use these tools- digging deep and understanding the official documentation, as well as the guide from [The Odin Project](https://www.theodinproject.com/).

 ## Credits